joaoarthurbm/arquitetura-de-software/content/bibliografia.md

 ## Básica

-* Brown, Simon.
-The art of visualising software architecture: communicating software architecture with sketches, diagrams and the C4 model.
-Lean Publishing, 2016. https://c4model.com/
+* Brown, Simon. <a class="external" href="https://c4model.com/">The art of visualising software architecture: communicating software architecture with sketches, diagrams and the C4 model.</a>

-* Rozanski, Nick, and Eóin Woods.
-Software systems architecture: working with stakeholders using viewpoints and perspectives.
-Addison-Wesley, 2012. https://www.viewpoints-and-perspectives.info/
+* Rozanski, Nick, and Eóin Woods. <a class="external" href="https://www.viewpoints-and-perspectives.info/">Software systems architecture: working with stakeholders using viewpoints and perspectives.</a> Addison-Wesley, 2012.

 ## Complementar